cinchapi/concourse/README.md

 # Concourse

-[ConcourseDB](http://concoursedb.com) is a self-tuning database that makes it easier for developers to quickly build robust and scalable systems.
-Concourse dynamically adapts on a per-application basis and offers features like automatic indexing, version control, and distributed ACID transactions.
-Concourse, in essence, abstracts away the management and tuning aspects of the database and allows developers to focus on what really matters.
+[ConcourseDB](http://concoursedb.com) is a self-tuning database that makes it easy to quickly build reliable and scalable systems.
+Concourse dynamically adapts to any application and offers features like automatic indexing, version control, and distributed ACID transactions within a big data platform that manages itself, reduces costs and frees developers to focus on core business problems.

 This is version 0.5.0 of Concourse.